 4) Convening the Academic Honesty Review Board

-The student who requests a hearing should submit a written statement to the director according to a timetable that the director will provide.
-The director will also provide an outline of what the statement should include.
-The director will send the statement to the AHRB.
+The student who requests a hearing should submit a written statement to the chair according to a timetable that the chair will provide.
+The chair will also provide an outline of what the statement should include.
+The chair will send the statement to the AHRB.

 The charging faculty member should provide a written statement with evidence of the cheating or plagiarism alleged.
 The charging faculty member should be present at the hearing but should only speak upon request of the AHRB.

-When the AHRB convenes, the director runs the meeting.
+When the AHRB convenes, the chair runs the meeting.

-The sole purpose of the AHRB is to review the academic honesty charge and to determine whether cheating or plagiarism actually occurred.
-The AHRB has no authority to amend the prescribed penalties or to direct an alternative disposition.
-The AHRB’s only authority is to determine whether the evidence supports the charge of cheating or plagiarism.
+The sole purpose of the AHRB is to review the academic honesty charge and to determine whether cheating or plagiarism actually occurred, and to determine whether the evidence supports the charge of cheating or plagiarism.

 The student will have an opportunity to make an opening statement to the AHRB.
 AHRB members may ask questions of the student or charging faculty member as a means to further understand the case.
-The proceedings are not adversarial, and in no case should the questions or tone of the meeting be hostile or appear as an interrogation.
-The director, as chair, is responsible to ensure that the tone of the meeting remains cordial and constructive.
+The proceedings are not adversarial, and in no case should the questions or tone of the meeting be hostile, judgmental or appear as an interrogation.
+The chair is responsible to ensure that the tone of the meeting remains cordial and constructive.

 When the AHRB is satisfied that the hearing has illuminated the evidence, the parties should exit and the AHRB should deliberate on the final decision.

-The director should communicate the final decision to the student in writing as soon as possible upon the conclusion of the proceedings.
+The chair should communicate the final decision to the student in writing as soon as possible upon the conclusion of the proceedings.